After a banner year in 2018, the freight economy regressed towards the mean in 2019, but more downside risks lie ahead in 2020.

 After the third week in July, freight volumes rose 3 percent, year-over-year, before the busy fall retail season began in September.

 Excess capacity in the market remains after the buildup in 2018 and freight volumes slowed in 2019.
-Carriers with a strong exposure in retail freight have been somewhat insulated, although retail sales—despite strong consumer confidence—dipped in September for the first time since February 2019 by 0.3 percent, he says.
+Carriers with strong exposure in retail freight have been somewhat insulated, although retail sales—despite strong consumer confidence—dipped in September for the first time since February 2019 by 0.3 percent, he says.

 “I think there will be a capacity readjustment after the holiday period,” he says.